coleenquadros/configuration/README.md

 [services](https://gitlab.cee.redhat.com/service/app-interface/tree/master/data/services) contains all the services that are being run by the App-SRE team.
 Inside of those directories, there is a `namespaces` folder that lists all the `namespaces` that are linked to that service.

-Namespaces declaration enforce [this JSON schema](https://gitlab.cee.redhat.com/service/app-interface/blob/master/schemas/openshift/namespace-1.yml).
+Namespaces declaration enforce [this JSON schema](/schemas/openshift/namespace-1.yml).
 Note that it contains a reference to the cluster in which the namespace exists.

 Notes:
 * If the resource already exists in the namespace, the PR check will fail.
 Please get in contact with App-SRE team to import resources to be under the control of App-Interface.
-* Manual changes to ConfigMaps or Secrets will be overridden by App-Interface in each run.
+* Manual changes to resources will be overridden by App-Interface in each run.

+OpenShift resources can be entirely self-serviced via App-Interface.

+A list of supported resource types can be found [here](/schemas/openshift/namespace-1.yml#L46).
+The next section demonstrates how to manage the different resources through an example - `ConfigMaps`.

+In addition, `Secrets` and `Routes` are also supported (see specific sections below).

 #### Manage ConfigMaps via App-Interface (`/openshift/namespace-1.yml`)